The Real Housewives of Dallas

-The Real Housewives of Dallas (abbreviated RHOD) is an American reality television series that premiered on Bravo on April 11, 2016.
+The Real Housewives of Dallas, abbreviated RHOD, is an American reality television series that premiered on Bravo on April 11, 2016.
 Developed as the ninth installment of The Real Housewives franchise, it aired for five seasons and focused on the personal and professional lives of several women living in Dallas, Texas.

-The season five cast consisted of Kary Brittingham, Stephanie Hollman, Tiffany Moon, Brandi Redmond, D’Andra Simmons and Kameron Westcott, with Jennifer Davis Long serving as a friend of the housewives.
-Previously-featured cast members included original housewives Cary Deuber, Tiffany Hendra and LeeAnne Locken.
+The season five cast consisted of Kameron Westcott, Kary Brittingham, Stephanie Hollman, Tiffany Moon, Brandi Redmond and D’Andra Simmons, with Jennifer Davis Long debuting as a friend of the housewives.
+Previously-featured cast members included original housewives Tiffany Hendra, LeeAnne Locken and Cary Deuber.

-Overview and casting
+Overview

 Seasons 1–3

+LeeAnne Locken starred in the show's first four seasons.

 The Real Housewives of Dallas was announced in November 15, 2015, as the ninth installment of The Real Housewives franchise.
 The first season premiered on April 11, 2016, and starred Cary Deuber, Tiffany Hendra, Stephanie Hollman, LeeAnne Locken and Brandi Redmond, while Marie Reyes appeared in a recurring capacity.
 After the first season, Hendra left the show.
 The second season premiered on August 14, 2017, with D'Andra Simmons and Kameron Westcott joining the cast, and Hendra appearing in a guest capacity.

 The third season premiered on August 15, 2018, which featured the cast from the previous season with occasional guest appearances from Joyce Morrison.

 Seasons 4–5

 The fourth season premiered on September 4, 2019.
 Deuber was demoted in a "friend of" capacity.
 Kary Brittingham joined as a main cast member, and Hendra appeared as a guest.
 Locken departed the series after the fourth season.
 The fifth season, which premiered on January 5, 2021, featured new cast member Tiffany Moon, with Jennifer Davis Long appearing as a friend of the housewives.

-The show is currently on hiatus with Bravo revealing it had no immediate plans to renew the series for a sixth season.